Adazac/ufc_analysis/README.md

 The main contribution of the work is seen by the author in particular in the accuracy of the prediction of one of the models for the match finishing method.

+### tapology_events.ipynb.
-### "tapology_events.ipynb." collects data about all UFC bouts with detailed info from events pages on tapology.com
+collects data about all UFC bouts with detailed info from events pages on tapology.com

+### sherdog_bouts.ipynb
-### "sherdog_bouts.ipynb" collects the full record of all fighters from a list from sherdog.com
+collects the full record of all fighters from a list from sherdog.com

+### creating_dataset.ipynb
-### "creating_dataset.ipynb" combines the two previous datasets into one including data cleaning, wrangling and transformation
+combines the two previous datasets into one including data cleaning, wrangling and transformation

+### ufc_analysis.ipynb
-### "ufc_analysis.ipynb" analyzes obtained dataset
+analyzes obtained dataset

+### ufc_prediction.ipynb
-### "ufc_prediction.ipynb" predicts the outcome of UFC fights
+predicts the outcome of UFC fights